auranic/Elastic-principal-graphs/README.md

 4) Gorban AN, Sumner NR, Zinovyev AY.
 Topological grammars for data approximation.
 Applied Mathematics Letters 20 (4), 382-386.

 5) Gorban A., Zinovyev A. Elastic Principal Graphs and Manifolds and their Practical Applications.
 2005.
 Computing 75,359 -379

+# Organization of the code

+Folders:

+core_algorithm 		- contains the core MATLAB code of the algorithm (self-contained) core_algorithm_java	- old MATLAB wrapper of the Java code for ElPiGraph docs			- some documentation on the method and the code examples		- some example applications of the method simulations		- code generating synthetic datasets (e.g., with known branching topology) test_code		- testing critical parts of the code (not needed for the package use) test_data		- example datasets utils			- utility functions for manipulating data and the graph (e.g., projection function) visualization		- utility functions used for visualizing the results of the method application (such as applying metro map layout of the principal tree)

+Functions in the root folder:

+computeElasticPrincipalCircle.m		- computes closed elastic principal curve with a given number of nodes computeElasticPrincipalCurve.m          - computes elastic principal curve with a given number of nodes computeElasticPrincipalGraph.m		- computes elastic principal graph for a dataset with a given number of nodes and defined set of grammars (principal tree grammar by default) setallpaths.m				- set all paths to other folders (needed if some functions are called directly, bypassing the root folder "computeElasticPrincipalXXX.m" functions)